codeapexdev/Redirector/README.md

   Default pause is 3–5 seconds, but you can tweak timing in a single config file.

 Perfect for cold-mail campaigns, one-click landing pages, or any situation where link reputation matters.

+#Directions

+1. Change your logo in public folder, also personalise by changing brand related text.
+2. Make a .env file
+3. Add your redirect URL